 Whitegates use references to check all applicant's credit history and also a reference from a former landlord, current employer and previous employer.
 These references are necessary for us to ensure that you have the means to pay the rent.
 We check your credit history to check whether you have had any court orders or CCJs against you in the past.
 The landlord reference is to help us ensure that you are a reliable tenant who pays on time and doesn't damage the property.
 You employer reference is to ensure that you are in the employment that you have stated on your application form.
 However if you have a bad credit history you may still be able to apply for the property, as long as you tell us beforehand.
 If you mislead us about your credit history then your application will automatically be rejected.

-I have been told that I need to pay an application fee when applying to take a property.
+I have been told that I need to pay a holding deposit when applying to take a property.
 What is this?

-It is a fee taken from the applicant to ensure the property is reserved for them subject to contracts being accepted.
-This fee usually includes the cost(s) of referencing each adult who will be moving into the property, together with the administration cost(s) involved in preparing for the tenancy commencement.
+It is a deposit taken from the applicant to ensure the property is reserved for them subject to contracts being accepted.

 What ID do I need to show, before I can move in?

 We require proof of residency and proof of identity:

 - For residency we accept a recent (within the last 3 months) utility/ council tax/ mobile phone bill or a current tenancy agreement.